Insurance companies owe a duty of good faith to policy holders – to people like you. Unfortunately, they don’t always fulfill that duty.

 Public Claims Adjusters Work on a Contingency Basis – You Don’t Pay Until You Accept your Settlement Offer

 There’s one more added bonus: if you can successfully prove your bad faith insurance claim, then you could force your insurance company to pay all your legal fees.
 That means you end up with significantly more money at minimal cost to you.
-In other words, your legal fees as well as your public adjuster fees will be paid directly by the insurance companies, leaving you with the full 100% settlement amount!
+In other words, your legal fees as well as your public adjuster fees can be paid directly by the insurance companies, leaving you with the full 100% settlement amount!
 You’re awarded a $55,000 settlement, you take home $55,000.

 Bad Faith Insurance Claims Are Pervasive Across America: You Could Be a Victim